chanzuckerberg/edu-design-system/docs/PUBLISHING.md

 #### Publishing the package

-7. Pull down the most up-to-date version of main: `git checkout main && git pull && yarn build`
+8. Pull down the most up-to-date version of main: `git checkout main && git pull && yarn build`
-8. Publish the package: `npm publish`
+9. Publish the package: `npm publish`
-9. Create a [new release](https://github.com/chanzuckerberg/edu-design-system/releases) based on the new tag.
+10. Create a [new release](https://github.com/chanzuckerberg/edu-design-system/releases) based on the new tag.
 Use the same text used for the pull request description above (from CHANGELOG.md).
 Also include the link for the built storybook in the description.
 This will automatically post to [relevant slack channels](https://slack.github.com/):
-10. Lastly, run the following to "back merge" release changes to `next`:
+11. Lastly, run the following to "back merge" release changes to `next`:
     - `git checkout main && git pull origin main && git checkout next && git merge main && git push`

 Once complete, you can update the package in the main apps that use it (for major versions):

-- [cra-template-edu](https://github.com/chanzuckerberg/frontend-libs/tree/main/packages/cra-template-edu) - in the template.json and package.json
 - [edu-stack](https://github.com/chanzuckerberg/edu-stack) - in the package.json
+- [edu-stack-service](https://github.com/chanzuckerberg/edu-stack-service) - in the package.json

 Take note of the details here, which will also be mentioned in that month's newsletter, and updates to ZeroHeight (What's New).